 Applying for Social Security Disability Benefits in Texas – What You Need To Know

-As the table shows, Texas is pretty close to the national average at the Reconsideration level.
-However, their approval ratings at the Hearing level are significantly lower by 6% and just a touch lower by 2.9% at the Initial Application.
+As the table shows, Texas is just slightly ahead national average at the Reconsideration level.
+However, their approval ratings at the Initial Application and Hearing level are significantly lower by 4.2% and 5.1% respectively.

 Texas Initial Application Approval Over Time